ChaoticTrials/ModMeta/docs/skyblock-builder/1.20.x/config/spawn.md

 |      `damage`       |                      Attacking others, or getting attacked                      |
 |      `healing`      |                      Getting healed and saturated on spawn                      |

+## Filters for Spawn Protection
+There are three available filters for the spawn protection, to allow certain entities, blocks, or items to be interactable.
+They are pre-filled with the most common gravestone mods.

 ## Dimension
 This sets the dimension where you will spawn and the island be generated.